OCHA-DAP/hdx-python-country/documentation/main.md

 The library has detailed API documentation which can be found in the menu at the top.

 ## Breaking Changes
+From 3.7.5, removed clean_name function.
+There is now a function normalise in HDX Python Utilities.

 From 3.5.5, after creating an Adminlevel, call either setup_from_admin_info, setup_from_libhxl_dataset or setup_from_url.